Emergent channel over a pair of pockets in strong density waves

 Numerical results on the average electron energy of $H_{1D}$ as a function of $Q$ are summarized in Fig. \ref{fig:H0disp}.
+Fig. \ref{fig:H0disp}a (\ref{fig:H0disp}c) plots the dispersion of $H_0$ with $t'=0$ ($0.05$), which has two crossings at $k=\pm \pi$.
+The red dashed lines show Fermi levels for the same electron density $n=1+0.8/2\pi$, and the blue arrows denote the electron scattering channels across the $2k_{Fi}$ nesting vectors.
+Besides, the purple dotted line shows the Fermi level for electron density $n\sim 1$ close to charge neutrality, where $k_{F2}<0$ for the hole pocket in our convention.
+Figs. \ref{fig:H0disp}b and \ref{fig:H0disp}d exhibit the average electron energy of $H_{1D}$ versus the wave vector $Q$ for several different density wave strengths $V_Q$.
+We set $\epsilon_0=2V_Q$ and $\lambda_Q=V_Q$ in our numerical calculations on chains $L\sim 4000$ with well-controlled boundary conditions.
+Energies are plotted relative to their minimums for clarity and scaled up if necessary.
 For weak density waves, the energy is minimum at the nesting values of $Q_{opt}=2k_{Fi}$, $i=1,2$, consistent with the Fermi surface nesting and $H_{DW}$ as a perturbation.
 The resulting electronic quantum matter is dominated by the electron scattering channels $c^\dagger_{\pi/2+k_{F2},\uparrow} c_{\pi/2-k_{F2},\downarrow}$ and $c^\dagger_{-\pi/2+k_{F1},\downarrow} c_{-\pi/2-k_{F1},\uparrow}$ with momentum transfers $2k_{F2}$ and $2k_{F1}$, respectively.
 In strong density waves, on the contrary, the energy minimum clearly shows a single optimal wave vector $Q_{opt}=2k_{F1}+2k_{F2}$, while the features at the original nesting values $2k_{F1}$ and $2k_{F2}$ are largely suppressed, indicating that the separate scattering channels across their respective nesting vectors are no longer available, and merge into a single, new channel with momentum transfer $2k_{F1}+2k_{F2}$.
 The overall low-energy electronic degrees of freedom are reduced.
 What is the mechanism of this emergent channel with anomalous $Q_{opt}$ and the property of the resulting electronic quantum matter?

 \emph{Theory--} The emergent channel occurs at relatively large density wave strengths.
 Therefore, we take the following theoretical approach for controlled analysis.
 For incommensurate $Q$, the physics of Eq. \ref{eq:H1d} is independent of $\varphi_0$.
 If we regard $\varphi_0\equiv k_y$ as the momentum in an extra $\hat y$ dimension and sum over $k_y$, the resulting two-dimensional (2D) system with a magnetic field of flux density $n_\Phi = Q/2\pi$ is equivalent to those of the original $H_{1D}$ \cite{Frankicdw2015}.
 Without $n_\Phi$, the 2D effective model is translation invariant and diagonalizable in the $\vec{k}=(k_x, k_y)$ basis $\sum_{\vec{k}}\left(c^\dagger_{\vec{k}\uparrow}, c^\dagger_{\vec{k}\downarrow} \right) h_{2D}\left(\vec{k}\right) \left(c_{\vec{k}\uparrow}, c_{\vec{k}\downarrow}\right)^T$: